KStateMachine/kstatemachine/docs/index.md

 ## Known issues

-It is not recommended to use custom generic classes as events and as argument of `DataState`.
+It is not recommended to use generic classes as events and as argument of `DataState`.
 JVM removes difference between generic classes with different argument types, this is known as type erasure.
 So library cannot separate such types from each other at runtime.
 When it is necessary to check that some object is an instance of a class, such check may be positive for class parameterized with any type.
 So it's easier aviod using generic types in such cases.
-You have to use custom `EventMatcher`s and `DataExtractor`'s that will use some additional information to compare such types.
-Or be sure that such invalid comparison never happens.
+You have to use custom `EventMatcher`s and `DataExtractor`'s that will use some additional information to compare such types, or be sure that such invalid comparison never happens.